There's only one answer to a cold, rainy, blustery day......

 Note: This was just the right amount of heat for my family (although I could personally stand a bit more myself).
 Add another Chipotle Pepper or even a jalapeño if you want to up the heat level another notch)

-And finally let’s add some spice – 1/2 tsp Cumin, 1/2 tsp Mexican Oregano, 1/2 tsp Chile Powder, 1/2 tsp Paprika, and a good pinch of salt and pepper.
+And finally let's add some spice - ½ teaspoon Cumin, ½ teaspoon Mexican Oregano, ½ teaspoon Chile Powder, ½ teaspoon Paprika, and a good pinch of salt and pepper.
 Stir those into the pot and let that simmer for a minute to allow the spices to release all their wonderful flavor and aroma.

 Note: Mexican Oregano can be found in the ethnic section of your grocery store next to the salsa, corn husks, masa flour, etc. Look for it where they display their spices and bags of dried chiles.
-It’s pretty course so I measured out 1/2 tsp and then ground it up with my fingers.
+It's pretty course so I measured out ½ teaspoon and then ground it up with my fingers.

 Now add 1 cup of your favorite Salsa.
 It can be homemade, store-bought, whatever you prefer.
 I went with my old standby Pace Chunky Salsa - Medium Heat.
 It's fat-free and has less sodium than their Picante Sauce.